This article is all about the perfect Washington DC 4 day itinerary for any time of the year.

 Reservations to Make Before Your Washington DC Trip

 Even if you are not a planner (I’m not a natural planner either), taking care of these details will save you massive amounts of valuable time.
+Here’s everything you need to know about reservations before traveling to Washington DC.

-Tour Reservations (Avoid long lines)
+Tour Reservations (Avoid Long Lines)

 - The United States Capitol Building tour (free)